nicolasfmelo/gorilla/README.md

 # Gorilla
 Gorilla Freamwork for Computer Vision

-If you're lost in the computer vision jungle, use Gorilla
+If you're lost in the computer vision jungle, use Gorilla!